Scams and Fraud

 Job Scams

 Scammers may pose as recruiters for well-known companies.
-They may contact you through websites like LinkedIn or via email, inviting you to a virtual interview for a position they say is a "perfect" fit for you.
-After you accept their offer, they ask you for personal information to "complete paperwork" at that point you do not hear from them again.
+These scammers may contact you through websites like LinkedIn or via email, and even throuhg text messages inviting you to a virtual interview for a position they say is a "perfect" fit for you.
+After you accept their offer, they ask you for personal information to "complete paperwork" and at that point you do not hear from them again.

 HOW TO PROTECT YOURSELF

-- Research the company and/or person who contacted you
+• Research the company/business and/or person who contacted you

 Housing Scams

-If you’re looking for housing off-campus, be aware of fake ads.
+If you’re looking for housing off-campus, be aware of fake advertisements (ads).
 Scammers will often pose as landlords to take deposits of units that don’t exist or take your personal information for use in identity theft/phishing schemes

 HOW TO PROTECT YOURSELF